 The Authority is a state agency and therefore is not required to comply with local land use and zoning regulations; however, it has endeavored to design and build the HSR project so it is consistent with land use and zoning regulations.
 For example, the project would be consistent with design guidelines established to minimize infrastructure impacts on aesthetics and visual quality.
-The Authority reviewed a total of 19 plans and 222 policies.
-The project would be consistent with 219 policies and inconsistent with 3 policies in the following regional and local policies and plans:
+The Authority reviewed a total of 19 plans and 224 policies.
+The project would be consistent with 220 policies and inconsistent with 4 policies in the following regional and local policies and plans:

-- City of Brisbane General Plan (City of Brisbane 2020)-Land Use, Policy LU.21.
-Both project alternatives would build a 100- to 110-acre light maintenance facility (LMF) on land that is undeveloped, eliminating views of open space that provide an image of Brisbane as separate and distinct from nearby communities and creating a view of continuous development from central Brisbane to San Francisco. - City of Millbrae General Plan (City of Millbrae 1998)-Land Use, Policy LUIP-10.
+- City of Brisbane General Plan (City of Brisbane 2020a)-Land Use, Policy LU.21.
+Both project alternatives would build a 100- to 110-acre LMF on land that is undeveloped and Alternative B would require the removal of a large portion of Icehouse Hill, eliminating views of open space that provide an image of Brisbane as separate and distinct from nearby communities and creating a view of continuous development from central Brisbane to San Francisco. - City of Brisbane General Plan (City of Brisbane 2020b)-Baylands, Policy BL.16.
+Alternative B would place the LMF in Brisbane on the west side of the existing Caltrain railway.
+This would require the removal of a large portion of Icehouse Hill, eliminating its ability to screen the Kinder Morgan tank farm. - City of Millbrae General Plan (City of Millbrae 1998)-Land Use, Policy LUIP-10.
 Both project alternatives would require relocation of the historic Millbrae Depot Building approximately 50 feet northwest from its existing location.
 It was moved once before, in 1980, when it was relocated 200 feet south from its original site. - City of San Mateo General Plan, Conservation, Open Space, Parks & Recreation Element (City of San Mateo 2011)-Conservation/Open Space Element, C/OS 6.4.
 Alternative B would reduce the visual quality along El Camino Real in San Mateo by removing mature trees that obscure views of the railway to accommodate the passing track, eliminating the character of the stand.
 The project design, however, includes measures to soften the appearance of infrastructure, including planting replacement trees.

 Volume 2, Appendix 2-J further details the project's inconsistency with these local and regional aesthetics and visual quality policies.
-Although the project alternatives would be inconsistent with these specific provisions, the project includes IAMFs that require compliance with design guidelines established to provide a consistent, project-wide aesthetic sensitive to the local context for HSR nonstation structures.
-The Authority would consult with local jurisdictions on how best to involve the community in the planning process; solicit input from local jurisdictions on their aesthetic preferences; evaluate aesthetic preferences for potential cost, schedule, and operational impacts; and provide a design review process.
-All these features would minimize impacts on aesthetics and visual quality.
+Although the project alternatives would be inconsistent with these specific provisions, the project includes IAMFs that require compliance with design guidelines established to provide a consistent, project-wide aesthetic sensitive to the local context for HSR non-station structures.
+The Authority would consult with local jurisdictions on how best to involve the community in the planning process; solicit input from local jurisdictions on their aesthetic preferences; evaluate aesthetic preferences for potential cost, schedule, and operational impacts; and provide a design review process, resulting in a Design Options and Aesthetics Cooperative Agreement that would be used to implement local jurisdictions' aesthetic approaches in the construction procurement documents.
+All these features will minimize impacts on aesthetics and visual quality.